13 Ways To Measure Sales Enablement Success

 When you look at CTA insights, the number of clicks tells you the most.
 The content with the most clicks means that it resonated most with your audience and made them want to learn more or take some other action with your brand.

-This post was originally published in August 2022 and was updated in November 2023.
+This post was originally published in August 2022, was updated in November 2023, and again in October 2024.